 - Make referrals to other health care professionals, such as osteopaths and speech therapists, if indicated

 The London Clinic of Nutrition is an award-winning nutrition and functional medicine clinic, supporting clients with a range of health conditions and restoring them back to optimal health.
-We have helped people with many health conditions such as stress and fatigue, auto-immune and neurological disorders, digestive health, fertility, thyroid health, PCOS, weight loss and hormone imbalances.
+We have helped people with many health conditions such as stress and fatigue, autoimmune and neurological disorders, digestive health, fertility, thyroid health, PCOS, weight management and hormone imbalances.

-If you would like to speak to a member of the team, the quickest and easiest way is to call us on 020 3332 0030 – or you can schedule some time in our calendar for a complimentary discovery call.
+If you would like to speak to a member of the team, the quickest and easiest way is to call us on 020 3332 0030.

 Some useful resources include: